SHEscher/research-project/{{cookiecutter.project_slug}}/code/README_code.md

 ```
 *Fill the corresponding `*config.toml` files with your data.*

-For other programming languages, corresponding scripts must be implemented to use these `*config.toml` files in a simliar way.
+For other programming languages, corresponding scripts must be implemented to use these `*config.toml` files in a similar way.

 ## COPYRIGHT/LICENSE